My SOS Family turns any phone into personal alarm for the elderly

 The app version also features a countdown timer.
 If your loved one feels vulnerable – for example, if they’re walking down a dark street, or just feel a bit poorly – they can set the countdown time to begin.
 When it reaches zero, the SOS alert will automatically be sent out.
 Otherwise, they can press the cancel button when they reach their destination safely or feel better.

-It even works with Amazon’s Alexa speaker, provided it’s linked up to a registered smartphone.
-An alert can be triggered by saying “Can I talk to My SOS Family to help me”, “I want to speak to My SOS Family about help me” or “Talk to My SOS Family to help me”.
+It even works with Amazon’s Alexa speaker and Google Home speaker.
+An alert can be triggered by saying “Open My SOS Family”, “Open My SOS Family and send for help” or “Start My SOS Family”.
 Some families using the system suggest writing these phrases down.
 That way, elderly relatives won’t get flustered trying to remember them if they are in trouble.

 More clever tech: Google Home Mini – why it’s the smart home assistant you’ve been waiting for